jrandj/aws-security-specialty/README.md

 ## Practise Questions

+### Incident Response

+1. A security team is creating a response plan when an employee executes unauthorised actions on AWS infrastructure.
+They want to include steps to determine if the employee's IAM permissions changes as part of the incident.
+What steps should the team document in the plan?
+    * AWS Config can be used to examine the employee's IAM permissions before the incident and compare them to the employee's current IAM permissions.
+AWS Macie is not applicable as it used for data security and data privacy.
+Amazon GuardDuty is not applicable as it is a threat detection service.
+AWS Trusted Advisor is not relevant as it helps optimise your AWS infrastructure.

+### Logging and Monitoring

+1. Your company has an EC2 Instance that is hosted in an AWS VPC.
+There is a requirement to ensure that log files from the EC2 Instance are stored in a secure manner.
+The access should be limited to the log files.
+How can this be accomplished?
+Choose 2 answers from the options given below.
+Each answer forms part of the solution.
+    * CloudTrail is not relevant here as it is for recording API activities.
+The log files should be streamed to a separate CloudWatch Log group and an IAM policy should be created to give access to the CloudWatch Log group.

+1. A company has managed many AWS resources.
+The IT audit department has requested to get a list of resources in the AWS account.
+How can this be achieved efficiently?
+    * AWS Config can be used to get a list of all resources.
+Methods such as using a bash or PowerShell script are less efficient.

+1. A company uses CloudTrail to log all AWS API activity for all regions in all of its accounts.
+The CISO has asked that additional steps be taken to protect the integrity of the log files.
+What combination of steps will protect the log files from intentional or unintentional alteration?
+    * An S3 bucket should be created in a dedicated log account and other accounts should have write only access to this account.
+CloudTrail log file integrity validation should be enabled.

+1. You have enabled CloudTrail logs for your company’s AWS account.
+In addition, the IT Security department has mentioned that the logs need to be encrypted.
+How can this be achieved?
+    * By default all AWS CloudTrail event log files are encrypted using Amazon S3 Server-Side Encryption (SSE).

+1. Which of the following is NOT a best practice for carrying out a security audit?
+    * Audits should be conducted more frequently than yearly.
+Audits should be done on a periodic basis, if there are changes in your organisation, if you have stopped using one or more AWS services, if you've added or removed software in your accounts, and if you ever suspect unauthorised access.

 ### Infrastructure Security

 1. A company hosts a popular web application that connects to an Amazon RDS MySQL DB instance running in a private VPC subnet created with default Network ACL settings.
 The IT Security department has a suspicion that a DoS attack is coming from a suspecting IP.
 How can you protect the subnets from this attack?